 Fondazione Politecnico di Milano operates as organisational secretary

-The Joint Research Lab for autonomous and connected electrified urban mobility (JRL) is an ecosystem that brings together universities (Politecnico di Milano and Fondazione Politecnico di Milano acting as organisational secretary), industry, (ABB, ATM, Brembo, Enel – X, Generali, IBM, Pirelli, Solaris Bus & Coach sp. z o.o, STM, Vodafone) and Institutions (Municipality of Milan and CCIAA – Chamber of Commerce, Industry, Agriculture and Crafts – of Milan); Its scope covers self-driving vehicles, considered under several points of view, from public transport, like buses, to privately managed self-drive car-sharing schemes and the development of new projects and services that can enable this technology.
+The Joint Research Lab for autonomous and connected electrified urban mobility (JRL) is an ecosystem that brings together universities (Politecnico di Milano and Fondazione Politecnico di Milano acting as organisational secretary), industry, (ABB, ATM, Brembo, Enel – X, Generali, IBM, Pirelli, Solaris Bus & Coach sp. z o.o, STM, Vodafone) and Institutions (Municipality of Milan and CCIAA – Chamber of Commerce, Industry, Agriculture and Crafts – of Milan); its scope covers self-driving vehicles, considered under several points of view, from public transport, like buses, to privately managed self-drive car-sharing schemes and the development of new projects and services that can enable this technology.